Sexy Bitch: Composition

 "Sexy Bitch" runs for 3 minutes and 14 seconds.
 It features a driving, 8-bit style beat.
 According to the digital music sheet published at Musicnotes.com by Faber Music, the song is written in a key of B minor.
 It is set in common time with a fast tempo of 130 beats per minute.
 Akon's vocals range from a low note of B_{3} to a high note of G_{5}.
-The song has a basic accompaniment pattern consisting of open fifths instead of chords, in a pattern of B_{5}-D_{5}-G_{5}-D_{5}-E_{5.} The lyrics deal with the protagonist's infatuation with a female, demonstrated in lines like "I'm trying to find the words to describe this girl without being disrespectful," and "nothing like the neighbourhood whore".
+The song has a basic accompaniment pattern consisting of open fifths instead of chords, in a pattern of B_{5}-D_{5}-G_{5}-D_{5}-E_{5.} The lyrics deal with the protagonist's infatuation with a female, demonstrated in lines like "I'm trying to find the words to describe this girl without being disrespectful," and "nothing you can compare to your neighbourhood whore".
 Eric Lyndal Martin of PopMatters commented that the song's lines would serve best in "Take Back the Night" ballads than on electronica songs.